Improving infection control by minimising paper in hospitals

 Accelerating Digital Transformation: a better way of working

 Furthermore, this enforced shift away from paper-based documentation has provided clinicians with new levels of confidence in IT.
-“The response we were able to provide with Viper not only demonstrated a better way of working but also showed they can rely on IT,” Chandler says.
+“The response we were able to provide with IMX-CR not only demonstrated a better way of working but also showed they can rely on IT,” Chandler says.

 With the Trust now embarking on an Electronic Document & Records Management System (EDRMS) project to digitise all paper records, this cultural shift and confidence is key.
 As he says, “You don’t get many chances with clinicians if a system is inadequate or limits their ability to deliver care, they will not use it.
 The ability to provide immediate access to patient information using Viper has provided clinicians and consultants with the experience of a paper-free patient consultation and that has helped to transform behaviour and confidence in IT.”